Mohammadjnazari/Bipolar-Borderline-Classification/README.md

   - This directory contains MATLAB files (`*.m`) focused on the extraction of features from EEG data.

 - **Classification Method (`MainClassificationForBipolarBorderline.ipynb`):**
-  - The main classification method, developed in Python, is located in the `/python-main-file` directory.
+  - The main classification method, developed in Python, is located in the `MainClassificationForBipolarBorderline.ipynb` directory.
 This script leverages the extracted features for distinguishing between BD II and BPD.

 ## Repository Contents